What is a stroke?

 - Rehabilitation, including occupational, speech and physical therapy to help strengthen the body, increase alertness, reduce fatigue, and improve overall long-term health and functional ability.
 Rehabilitation begins before you leave the hospital.

 Some complementary treatments may help people cope in the aftermath of a stroke.
 These treatments, sometimes referred to as alternative therapies, are used in conjunction with traditional medical treatments.
 Complementary treatments are not meant to substitute for traditional medical care.
 Be sure to notify your doctor if you are consuming nutritional supplements or homeopathic (nonprescription) remedies as they may interact with the prescribed medical therapy.

 Nutritional dietary supplements, herbal remedies, tea beverages, and similar products

-What are the possible complications of stroke?
+What are the potential complications of stroke?

-Complications of a stroke can be life threatening.
+Complications of a stroke can be life-threatening.
 Stroke can also lead to permanent disability.
 Complications of a stroke can be caused by the stroke itself, such as brain damage, or from long-term immobility and disability.
-You can help minimize your risk of some complications by following the rehabilitation and stroke recovery plan you and your health care professional design specifically for you.
+You can help minimize your risk of some complications by following the rehabilitation and stroke recovery plan you and your healthcare professional design specifically for you.
 Complications of stroke include: